 We chose to watch the show in Reading at The Hexagon Theatre as this was Continue reading “Review: Mr Bloom’s Nursery Live Show”

 As soon as I heard of the concept of the Life’s Little Bugs books I just knew they were right up our street and was over the moon when Tina, the author, asked me to review a set.
 She has brought together education with fun rhyming stories to teach children the importance of looking after themselves, one another and the environment.
 There are 7 books in the series and each has been entirely Continue reading “Review: Life’s Little Bugs”

 How many times do you read headlines on social media: Turn off the TV and gadgets and do more activities with your child OR Why our children are becoming addicted to TV OR TV is the new babysitter?

 Before having a child I would have thought exactly the same way, but then I had never Continue reading “Why TV isn’t always a problem”

-As Spring is here (apparently) we decided to make our little one his very own garden for him to dig and play in, so he had his own little area to have fun and to also stop him destroying all my flower beds!
+As Spring is here we decided to come up with a kid’s garden idea to keep our little guy busy and entertained whilst we are outside.
+We chose to make him his very own garden that he can dig and play in, a place where he could maybe grow some strawberries and also an area of his own to stop him destroying all my flower beds!
 Continue reading “Kid’s Garden Ideas”